SIG Sauer P220: P220 Classic 22

+P220 Legion

+A variant offered in SIG's high-end Legion Series, the P220 Legion features several improvements and upgrades over the base model including signature Legion gray PVD coating, G-10 grips with Legion medallion, low profile controls, X-RAY3 sights, and an optics-cut slide for mounting a red dot sight (in later production).
+The frame is modified from the base model with a reduced and contoured beaver tail, an undercut trigger guard, and front slide serrations.
+The P220 Legion is offered in DA/SA and SAO.
+Beginning in 2017, a 10mm version is also offered.
+A limited edition P220 Legion Carry SAO was released in 2020, but was only produced in small numbers before being discontinued.

 P225 / P225-A1

 The SIG P225 is a more compact version of the SIG P220.
-A new German police standard issued in the mid-1970's prompted SIG-Sauer, Heckler & Koch, and Walther to develop new pistols that met the standard: the Walther P5, the SIG-Sauer P225 (known as the P6) and the Heckler & Koch P7.
+A new German police standard issued in the mid-1970s prompted SIG-Sauer, Heckler & Koch, and Walther to develop new pistols that met the standard: the Walther P5, the SIG-Sauer P225 (known as the P6) and the Heckler & Koch P7.
 (In addition, Mauser had a design, the HsP, that never went into full production.)
 Walter Ludwig was involved in the design of the Walther, SIG-Sauer and Mauser entrants in the German Police selection.
 Each German state was free to buy whichever pistol it wanted to.
 Initially, the P220 was submitted; the P225/P6 was a revision created to conform with the mid-1970s West German police requirements for its standard service pistol.
 The SIG-Sauer P225 was the least expensive (due mainly to the inventive design) and received the majority of the orders.
 To be able to manufacture that many handguns, SIG acquired a controlling interest in J. P. Sauer & Sohn in Eckernförde, Germany to manufacture parts for the P220.
 This is also where all P225s were manufactured.
 The only difference between the P6 and P225—the P225 (which was adopted by US civilian law enforcement) has a lighter trigger pull, whereas the P6's trigger pull is heavier.
 The P225 has tritium fixed sights; P6s had fixed sights only.
 Genuine P225s manufactured for the West German Police will have a "P6" stamp on the right side of the slide.